Imke Schellekens-Bartels

-Imke Anne Marian Schellekens-Bartels (born 15 March 1977, in Eindhoven) is an equestrian from the Netherlands, who competed at the 2004 Summer Olympics in Athens, Greece and at the 2008 Summer Olympics in Beijing, China.
+Imke Anne Marian Schellekens-Bartels (born 15 March 1977, in Hooge Mierde) is an equestrian from the Netherlands, who competed at the 2004 Summer Olympics in Athens, Greece and at the 2008 Summer Olympics in Beijing, China.
 She was the first reserve for the Dutch team at the 2012 Summer Olympics in London, United Kingdom.
 Her mother Tineke was also a competitor in dressage and competed at several Olympic Games between 1984 and 1996.